tsillus/nvim/readme.md

 ### NerdFonts

-Nerd Fonts are fonts that are augmented by a lot of little glyphs used t to display file types.
+Nerd Fonts are fonts that are augmented by a lot of little glyphs used to display file types.
 You can (read more)[https://www.nerdfonts.com] if you're interested in the details.

 To install NerdFonts, choose a folder where to install the nerd-fonts repository: